dtroyer-archive/drstack/README.rst

 In the case of glance, since the client bits are not yet separated from the main code yet, the entire thing must be installed.

+DrStack also implements some extenstions to the standard APIs.
+These are located in drstack/compat and extend the standard objects with functionality that is not yet merged into the clients.
+At this time, this is primarily the ability to use tenant, user, role names, etc in place of the IDs.

 Sample Session
 ==============